Travel to Europe: the post-Brexit passport rules

 Which is legally superior: European rules or the UK’s unusual interpretation?

 Europe’s: the destination’s attitude is what counts.
-Earlier this month Jet2, not unreasonably, followed UK advice and barred a number of passengers from flights to Europe.
+During the summer Jet2, not unreasonably, followed UK advice and barred a number of passengers from flights to Europe.
 After The Independent pointed out that this was in breach of European air passengers’ rights rules, Jet2 apologised and compensated the affected holidaymakers.

+Britain's biggest holiday company, Tui, has changed its policy to align it with European rules.
+A spokesperson for the travel giant said: “Following new information provided, we can confirm that we have now changed our policy accordingly.

+“Customers will not be denied boarding on the basis that their passport needs to meet both conditions dependently.”

 But individual carriers can create their own variations.
 Ryanair passengers must confirm: “I understand that if I am using a British passport to travel, it must be valid for a minimum of six months from the date I enter any EU Member State.”